pop-os/shell/README.md

 ### Hiding Window Title Bars

 Windows with server-side decorations may have their title bars completely hidden, resulting in additional screen real estate for your applications, and a visually cleaner environment.
 This feature can be toggled in the extension's popup menu.
 Windows can be moved with the mouse by holding `Super` when clicking and dragging a window to another location.
-Windows may be closed by pressing GNOME's default `Super` + (`grave \`` / `tilde ~`) shortcut.
+Windows may be closed by pressing GNOME's default `Super` + (`grave` / `~`) shortcut.

 ---